 Luck is what happens when preparation meets opportunity.David Catalano quoting Roman philosopher Lucius Annaeus Seneca

-Q: What has Ozmo given you?
+Q: What has Ozmo given you as co-founders?
 What do you think Ozmo has given its employees?

 AH: Ozmo has given us a platform to solve complex challenges within customer support and be at the bleeding edge of new technology.
 I love that and I get excited about it every day.
 We’re solving big problems that have a positive net impact on our fellow citizens.